jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/pdfDocument/pdfDocument.rst

 What is PDF document?
 =====================

 It is a field which allows to upload an external PDF document directly on template level.
 Also it can be left empty to be uploaded later by the participants of envelope processing flow.
-It also can be signed with an EDS or e-ink signature by envelope flow participants.
+It also can be signed with an QES or e-ink signature by envelope flow participants.
 If such document was uploaded on template level, dynamic fields can be placed on it similar to structured document.

 How to add a PDF document to template?
 ======================================